 1080 is the common name for sodium fluoroacetate, a synthetic version of a naturally occurring toxin found in a range of plants from South America, Africa and Australia.
 A 2011 Parliamentary Commissioner for the Environment report into the use of 1080 found it was the most effective tool currently available to protect our native wildlife.

-In the winter of 2019 an aerial predator control operation will take place over 11,400ha in response to a beech mast.
+In the winter of 2020 an aerial pest control operation will take place to control high rat numbers.

 Feral cats are a major threat to nesting birds like pāteke / brown teal and whio / blue duck in the Abel Tasman, as well as lizards, wētā and other insects.

 A feral cat lives in the wild and has little or no human contact.
 They can have similar colourations to some common, short-haired house cats such as tabby, tortoiseshell or black.
 But when conditions are favourable they can grow to a much larger size, though they don’t live as long.
 They can travel long distances.
 Scientists tracked a feral cat in the South Island high country that covered almost six kilometres in one night.

 Feral cats are hard to control as they are intelligent animals.
 While trapping has been underway at Hadfield Clearing, near the Awaroa inlet since 2015, there has been limited success.

 In 2018, we also trialled bait stations baited with PAPP (PredaSTOP for Feral Cats).
 PAPP was developed specifically for feral cat and stoat control and is seen as an efficient and humane toxin.
 However, with low interactions the trial was halted the same year